Top things to do in the Philippines

-Zamboanga City is under GCQ status until July 31, 2021, and is accepting domestic tourists.
+Zamboanga City is open to domestic tourists.
 After submitting the necessary documents, travelers can enjoy the city’s beaches and other outdoor attractions.

 Leisure travelers may enter the city via the Zamboanga International Airport, the Licomo border, or the city port.